timlentse/Install-kinect_for_Windows_sdk-using-Openni-and-NiTE/README.md

-Installing kinect_for_Windows_sdk using Openni and NiTE
+Install kinect_for_Windows_sdk using Openni and NiTE
 ===========================================================

  This tutorial will  introduce how to install kinect for windows sdk(v1.8) (Openni and Nite)